-In the discussion and analysis of our results of operations, in addition to reporting financial results in accordance with GAAP, we provide information regarding the following non-GAAP measures: Organic Revenue, Organic Revenue growth, and Organic Revenue growth after adjusting for the significant revenue recorded at our former Colonial Claims operation in the first half of 2013 attributable to Superstorm Sandy ("2014 Total core commissions and fees-adjusted").
-We view each of these non-GAAP measures as important indicators when assessing and evaluating our performance on a consolidated basis and for each of our segments because they allow us to determine a comparable, but non-GAAP, measurement of revenue growth that is associated with the revenue sources that were a part of our business in both the current and prior year and that are expected to continue in the future.
-These measures are not in accordance with, or an alternative to the GAAP information provided in this Annual Report on Form 10-K. We believe that presenting these non-GAAP measures allows readers of our financial statements to measure, analyze and compare our consolidated growth, and the growth of each of our segments, in a meaningful and consistent manner.
-We present such non-GAAP supplemental financial information, as we believe such information provides additional meaningful methods of evaluating certain aspects of our operating performance from period to period on a basis that may not be otherwise apparent on a GAAP basis.
-Our industry peers may provide similar supplemental non-GAAP information with respect to one or more of these measures, although they may not use the same or comparable terminology and may not make identical adjustments.
+In the discussion and analysis of our results of operations, in addition to reporting financial results in accordance with GAAP, we provide information regarding core commissions and fees, core organic commissions and fees, and our internal growth rate, which is the growth rate of our core organic commissions and fees, and adjusted calculations of core commissions and fees, core organic commissions and fees and our internal growth rate after adjusting for the significant revenue recorded at our Colonial Claims operation in the first half of 2013 attributable to Superstorm Sandy.
+These measures are not in accordance with, or an alternative to (including any adjusted internal growth rate) the GAAP information provided in this Annual Report on Form 10-K. Tabular reconciliations of this supplemental non-GAAP financial information to our most comparable GAAP information are contained in this Annual Report on Form 10-K. We present such non-GAAP supplemental financial information, as we believe such information provides additional meaningful methods of evaluating certain aspects of our operating performance from period to period on a basis that may not be otherwise apparent on a GAAP basis.
 This supplemental financial information should be considered in addition to, not in lieu of, our Consolidated Financial Statements.